Sétif: Climate

 Due to Setif's location in the highlands, it has one of the coldest winters in Algeria, it frequently sees annual snowfalls of up to 40 cm.
 The region records significant rainfall in winter.
 Flash floods are rare, but have recently occurred around spring and fall.
-The summer is relatively hot, where extreme heat waves are frequent around July and August, when temperatures can sometimes exceed 40 °C.
+The summer is relatively warm, where extreme heat waves are frequent around July and August, when temperatures can sometimes exceed 40 °C.

+April and November are Sétif's rainiest months, in April, there are 14 rainy days while in November there are 9, however the coldest months are January and February, due to Sétif's high altitude, snowfall is very common in setif, January being the snowiest with 6 snow days.